-Gains and Losses on Sales of Assets and Loss on extinguishment of securitized debt
+Gains and Losses on Sales of Assets and Losses on Extinguishment of Securitized Debt

-For the years ended December 31, 2016, 2015, and 2014 we had net realized gains of \$18 million, \$77 million and \$92 million, respectively, on sales of investments.
+For the years ended December 31, 2017, 2016 and 2015 we had net realized gains of \$9 million, \$18 million and \$77 million, respectively, on sales of investments.
 We do not forecast sales of investments as we generally expect to invest for long term gains.
 However, from time to time, we may sell assets to create liquidity necessary to pursue new opportunities, achieve targeted leverage ratios as well as for gains when prices indicate a sale is most beneficial to us, or is the most prudent course of action to maintain a targeted risk adjusted yield for our investors.

-When we acquire our outstanding securitized debt, we extinguish the outstanding debt and recognize a gain or loss based on the difference between the carrying value of the debt and the cost to acquire the debt which is reflected in the Consolidated Statements of Operations as a loss on extinguishment of debt.
+When we acquire our outstanding securitized debt, we extinguish the outstanding debt and recognize a gain or loss based on the difference between the carrying value of the debt and the cost to acquire the debt which is reflected in the Consolidated Statements of Operations as a gain or loss on extinguishment of debt.

-During the year ended December 31, 2016, the Company acquired securitized debt collateralized by Non-Agency RMBS with an amortized cost of \$10 million for \$11 million.
-This transaction resulted in a net loss on the extinguishment of debt of \$355 thousand.
-During the year ended December 31, 2016, the Company acquired securitized debt collateralized by seasoned subprime mortgage loans with an amortized cost of \$609 million for \$609 million.
-This transaction resulted in a net loss on the extinguishment of debt of \$122 thousand.
+During the year ended December 31, 2017, the Company acquired securitized debt collateralized by Non-Agency RMBS with an amortized cost balance of \$166 thousand for \$167 thousand.
+This transaction resulted in a net loss on the extinguishment of debt of \$1 thousand, which is reflected in earnings for the year ended December 31, 2017.
+During the year ended December 31, 2016, the Company acquired securitized debt collateralized by Non-Agency RMBS with an amortized cost balance of \$10 million for \$11 million.
+This transaction resulted in a net loss on the extinguishment of debt of \$355 thousand, which is reflected in earnings for the year ended December 31, 2016.